-This course meets UC/CSU (B) and District graduation requirements for English.
-It provides students, through their experiences in reading, writing, listening, and speaking, with the skills necessary to become informed and responsible citizens, productive and effective members of the work force, and individuals dedicated to lifelong learning.
-The class focuses on developing skills in creating compositions and analyzing literature.
-Students will demonstrate reading, writing, speaking, and listening skills using a variety of genres (poetry, drama, short stories, novels, and biographies) and by using activities such as speeches, debates, and oral presentations.
-Students will be introduced to a substantial amount of ongoing writing practice through journals, essays, creative writing, a research paper, and extensive formal papers.
-The course is structured around reading of classical and contemporary works of literature, and nonfiction pieces.
-Assessments will include performance-based assessments, conventional assessments, (including standardized tests), performance task essays and published products.
+Prerequisite: Successful completion of English I This course meets UC/CSU (b) and MVUSD graduation requirements for English.
+It provides students, through their experiences in reading, writing, listening, and speaking, with the skills necessary to become informed and responsible citizens, productive and effective members of the workforce, and individuals dedicated to lifelong learning.
+The class focuses on developing skills in creating composition and analyzing literature.
+Students will demonstrate reading, writing, speaking, and listening skills using a wide variety of genres (fiction and nonfiction) and activities like Socratic seminars and oral presentations.
+Students will be introduced to a substantial amount of ongoing writing practice through journals, essays, creative writing, research-based writing, and extensive formal papers.
+The course is structured around the reading of classical and contemporary works of literature and nonfiction texts.
+Assessments will include performance-based assessments, conventional assessments (including standardized tests), and published products.